Meteor (rocket): Meteor-2

-The one stage "Meteor 2K" was the most advanced version of the Meteor rocket.
+The one stage "Meteor-2K" was the most advanced version of the Meteor rocket.
 On 7 October 1970, the flight took place and reached the altitude of 90 kilometers.
 This rocket had been used as sounding of the ionosphere, reaching the level of boundary between D and E layers.
-10 flights of this version were realized, when the measurements of temperature were made.
+10 more flights of this version were realized, when the measurements of temperature were made.
 The length of rocket frame is 4.5 meters and some are more longer than an English rocket, Petrel (in service since 1968).
 The "Meteor-2" had not been produced in serial way.
 The cost of this rocket prototype was eight times higher than for the copy of "Meteor-1".
 The weight of useful charge, in form of "RAMZES" recovery probe, is 10 kg.

 Meteor-3

 A two-stage rocket called "Meteor-3" was a developed version of "Meteor-1".
 The range of flight was increased and the rocket gained possibility of launching of few charges of dipoles.
 It can reach at ceiling altitudes between 67 and 74 kilometers.
-An idea of version "S" project had been considered.
+An idea of version "S" project had been considered, although never realized.
 This model could be launch from airplane frame, about 5 kilometers above the surface.